wemgl/dalia/README.md

 # Dalia

-A small commandline utility which creates shell aliases for changing directories quickly based on a set of configured paths.
+A small commandline utility for creating shell aliases to change directories quickly without needing to type `cd`.

 ## Configuration
 Dalia requires a configuration file in order to run properly.
 The file should contain a list of